Is Aquamarine a Gemstone or Crystal? A Complete Guide for Buyers

 Aquamarine ranks as a mid-to-high-value semi-precious gem, prized for:

-✔ Color: Ranging from pale blue to deep “Santa Maria” blue (darker shades are rarer).
+• Color: Ranges from pale blue to deep “Santa Maria” blue (darker shades are rarer)

 Where Is Aquamarine Found?